oracle/rwloadsim/README.md

 There is also a repository upgrade in 3.0.6 and you _must_ apply the rwl306.sql script before using release 3.0.6 or newer.
 See [docs/INSTALL.md](docs/INSTALL.md) for details.

-## Branches

-The branches that should be used by ordinary users are named after the release, e.g. 3.1.0.
-The master branch receives occasional pull request from the various development branches.
-You should normally _not_ clone or checkout these unless you are developing the rwloadsim code or always want the latest.
-If you use a development or master branch, you _must_ do compilation yourself;
-no binaries are released.

-At present, branch 3.1.0 is the release branch.

 Please see [CHANGELOG.md](CHANGELOG.md) for details.